Muscle Milk Review

 • Sunflower Oil and Canola Oil – To replace the fats removed from the milk proteins during the extraction process, Muscle Milk adds oils to its protein powders.

 • Natural and Artificial Flavor – Many people choose to avoid artificial flavors because they know that artificial ingredients are not healthy.
 Most people do not know, however, that natural flavors are hardly better for you.
-Whereas food manufacturers are required to disclose their ingredients, natural flavor manufacturers are not.
+Whereas food manufacturers are required to disclose their ingredients, natural flavor manufacturers are not (The New York Times, 2019).
 They can add solvents, preservatives, emulsifiers, carriers and other additives to a flavor that qualifies as “natural” under current regulations.

 • Acesulfame Potassium and Sucralose – Acesulfame potassium (also known as Ace-K) and sucralose are artificial sweeteners.